Level 1 CFA® Exam:

-Capital budgeting can be divided into four steps:
+Budgeting can be divided into four steps:

-- Step 1: Generating Ideas
+- Step One: Generating Ideas

-- Step 2: Analyzing Individual Proposals
+- Step Two: Analyzing Individual Proposals

-- Step 3: Planning the Capital Budget
+- Step Three: Planning the Capital Budget

-- Step 4: Monitoring and Post-Auditing
+- Step Four: Monitoring and Post-Auditing

 The step called Generating Ideas is the most important part of the budgeting process.
-At this stage, ideas for future investment projects are born.
+At this stage ideas for future investment projects are born.
 These ideas can come from each department of the company but they can also come from the outside.